danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 Its nothing fancy, using incrementing mode with the `Id` column and an SMT to specify the `CurrencyId` field as the key for the record.

-With the application and Connector running we should see the ticker data in the Topic.
+With the application and Connector running we should see the Ticker data in the Topic.

 ```bash
 ksql> show topics;